 Safeguarding procedures should be considered as part of the planning process with additional consideration for residential visits.

 Visit Leadership Teams should:

 - As part of planning, liaise with the Designated Safeguarding Lead (DSL) and other staff to identify any relevant safeguarding issues - Have access during a visit to the DSL (or trained deputy) either directly or through the Base Contact.
-Any volunteers who accompany any visit or activity will be vetted and be directly supervised by a member of staff.
+Any volunteers who accompany any visit or activity will be directly supervised by a member of staff.
 If they are to have significant unsupervised access to young people then an enhanced DBS disclosure will be obtained and they will undergo induction and training in their role and responsibilities as detailed in employer and school policies and local procedures.
-Reference should also be made to Carleton Endowed Schools safeguarding policy.

-We comply with our safeguarding and child protection policies and procedures and ensure that employees are aware of, and comply with, the guidance.
+Reference should also be made to St James's safeguarding policy. - We comply with our safeguarding and child protection policies and procedures and ensure that employees are aware of, and comply with, the guidance.